 - Brushing your teeth for two minutes twice a day.
 You should also aim to floss your teeth at least once a day to remove any remaining plaque and food debris from your mouth in between meals.

 - Choose the right toothpaste.
-Discover how to choose the right toothpaste to help reverse gingivitis, such as parodontax Extra Fresh.
+Discover how to choose the right toothpaste to help reverse gingivitis.

 What is Gingivitis? – Next Steps